 While you may not get to hike a national park this summer, you can bring a bit of nature home with a container or backyard garden.
 Some may consider this fun activity a chore, but gardening can keep everyone preoccupied for weeks on end.

 For a bit of nighttime summer fun, make your kiddie pool work overtime by filling it with blankets and pillows, host a family stargazing night, and enjoy a few scoops of your favorite ice cream while at it.
+You can also get alerts to view the international space station fly overhead based on where you live.

 Host an outdoor relay race